mk-fg/nfc-epaper-writer/README.md

 Work in [DevPika/nfc-epaper-writer-update] fork added color dithering, makes the app more stable (less ANRs) and supports additional models.

-This fork only added [Dockerfile] recipe on top, to produce APK file easily.
+This fork only added [Dockerfile] recipe on top to produce APK file easily, and has tweaked UI elements for smaller screens.

 [joshuatz/nfc-epaper-writer]: https://github.com/joshuatz/nfc-epaper-writer
 [DevPika/nfc-epaper-writer-update]: https://github.com/DevPika/nfc-epaper-writer-update/